Canada at the 2020 Summer Olympics: Artistic swimming

-Athletics
+Athletics (track and field)

 Canadian athletes achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event): The team will be selected based on the results of the 2020 Canadian Olympic Track & Field Trials.

 On May 5, 2020, 2019 world bronze medalist Evan Dunfee, along with marathoners Trevor Hofbauer and Dayna Pidhoresky, became the first Canadian track and field athletes to be selected to the Tokyo 2020 team.
 On June 4, 2021, Athletics Canada named the 10,000 metres, 50 km race walk and the rest of the marathon team.
 The final team of 57 athletes (24 men and 33 women) was named on July 3, 2021.
 Bolade Ajomale and Lauren Gale named to the men's 4x100 relay and women's 4x400 relay teams respectively, did not compete in the heats or the final.